 - Substantial experience in collection development of both electronic and traditional legal materials while working with appropriate tools and legal resources and publishers, as well as in implementing both the necessary supportive services to sustain and support the use of these collections, and new approaches within a rapidly changing library environment

-- Record of successful completion of complex projects and experience taking appropriate initiatives in pursuit of established library goals
+- Record of achievement and successful completion of complex projects and initiatives

 - Experience working in a unionized environment in education and research institutions

 - Commitment to continuing professional development and scholarship